-OBD II systems provide owners with an early warning of vehicle malfunctions that can increase emissions, often before the driver is aware of them.
-When the OBD II system detects a problem, a dashboard "Check Engine" or "Service Engine Soon" light (also known as a Malfunction Indicator Light or MIL, for short) is illuminated.
-A corresponding diagnostic trouble code is stored in the computer's memory documenting which emissions control component is experiencing the problem, and under what driving conditions.
-When the vehicle is taken in for service, a repair technician retrieves the diagnostic trouble code information from the computer using a computer "scan tool."
-By using this information, a properly trained technician can accurately diagnose and fix the problem.
+OBD systems provide owners with an early warning of vehicle malfunctions that can increase emissions, often before the driver is aware of them.
+When the OBD system detects a problem, a dashboard "Check Engine" or "Service Engine Soon" light (also known as a Malfunction Indicator Light or MIL) is illuminated.
+A corresponding diagnostic trouble code is sent to the computer's memory indicating which emission control component is experiencing the problem, and under what driving conditions.
+When the vehicle is taken in for service, a repair technician retrieves the code information using a scan tool which allows him or her to accurately diagnose the problem.

-By giving drivers this early warning, OBD protects not only the environment, but also consumers by identifying minor problems before they become major repair bills.
-For example, by identifying a relatively inexpensive repair like the replacement of a malfunctioning oxygen sensor, OBD can save the owner the cost of replacing the catalytic converter later.
-OBD can also help save fuel and money by making sure gasoline isn't wasted as a result of, for example, a loose gas cap or incomplete combustion.
+OBD systems not only protect the environment, they also help consumers by identifying minor problems before they become major repair bills.
+For example, by detecting a relatively inexpensive repair like the replacement of a bad oxygen sensor, an owner can save the cost of replacing the catalytic converter later.
+OBD can also help save fuel and money by making sure gasoline isn't wasted as a result of a loose gas cap or incomplete combustion.

 New Hampshire Vehicle Safety Inspection Testing Requirements

-Beginning in 2005, as required by the federal Clean Air Act Amendments of 1990, New Hampshire's annual vehicle safety inspection will include a test of the OBD II system on all 1996 and newer passenger cars and light duty trucks.
-This new statewide system will enable inspection stations to perform OBD testing in conjunction with vehicle safety inspections and electronically collect and report the results to the NH Division of Motor Vehicles.
-This fully automated system (called the New Hampshire OBD and Safety Testing Program) will help ensure that all vehicle inspections are performed properly and fairly, reducing paperwork for the inspection stations, as well as reducing the potential for fraud by allowing immediate detection of "rigged" tests.
+Since 2005, New Hampshire's annual vehicle safety inspection has included a scan of the OBD system on all 1996 and newer passenger cars and light duty trucks.
+This statewide system enables inspection stations to perform OBD testing in conjunction with vehicle safety inspections and electronically collect and report the results to the NH Division of Motor Vehicles.
+The fully automated system (called the New Hampshire OBD and Safety Testing Program) helps ensure that all vehicle inspections are performed properly and fairly, reducing paperwork for the inspection stations.

-A typical OBD system check should add less than five minutes to the current inspection time.
-If a vehicle fails the OBD testing portion of the inspection, the vehicle operator will be issued a report that documents the reason for the failure.
-Vehicle owners will have 60 days to have the vehicle repaired and retested.
+An OBD system scans add less than five minutes to the inspection time.
+If a vehicle fails this portion of the inspection, the owner will be issued a report that documents the reason for the failure.
+The owner then has 60 days to have the vehicle repaired and retested.
 Vehicles may be inspected and OBD tested at any state licensed inspection station [http://www.nhinspect.com/HTML/EntireState.html] or authorized New Hampshire automobile dealer.

 Benefits of OBD

-Modern cars are cleaner (i.e., emit less air pollution) due to newer engine management technology and emission control equipment.
-However, these cars are only cleaner if all emission control systems are operating properly.
-A properly operating OBD system monitors the engine, power train, emissions systems, and other components that can affect emissions.
-It not only alerts the driver of any malfunctioning emissions control components that require attention, but ensures that the vehicle engine runs at peak efficiency.
+Modern cars emit less air pollution due to improvements in engine management technology and emission control devices.
+However, they are only cleaner when the equipment is working correctly.
+A properly operating OBD system monitors the engine, power train, emissions systems, and other components that can affect emissions, and ensures that the engine is running at peak efficiency.

 - On-Board Diagnostics - A New Generation of Motor Vehicles (Fact Sheet ARD-30)